-Qualified owner-applicants of 2- to 4-unit multifamily properties in the City's target area can receive funding of up to $30,000 per unit for approved rehab work.
+Qualified owner-applicants of 2- to 4-unit multifamily properties can receive funding of between $15,000 and $30,000 per unit for approved rehab work and energy efficiency improvements.
 The Program is funded by HUD's Community Development Block Grant and a Community Solutions Grant from MaineHousing.

 To qualify, applicants must:

-- Own and occupy the 2- to 4-unit property.
+- Own and occupy the 2- to 4-unit property as the primary residence.